 - 7) granted an administrative stay of removal under 8 CFR 241.6(2016), or - 8) Beneficiary of approved visa petition who has a pending application for adjustment of status. - 9) Pending an application for asylum under 8 U.S.C.
 1158, or for withholding of removal under 8 U.S.C.
 1231, or under the Convention Against Torture who - a) as been granted employment authorization; or - b) Is under the age of 14 and has had an application pending for at least 180 days. - 10) granted withholding of removal under the Convention Against Torture, - 11) A child who has a pending application for Special Immigrant Juvenile status under 8 U.S.C.
 1101(a)(27)(J), or - 12) Citizens of Micronesia, the Marshall Islands, and Palau, or - 13) is lawfully present American Samoa under the immigration of laws of American Samoa. - 14) A non-citizen in a valid nonimmigrant status, as defined in 8 U.S.C.
 1101(a)(15) or under 8 U.S.C.
-1101(a)(17), or - 15) A non-citizen who has been paroled into the United States for less than one year under 8 U.S.C. § 1182(d)(5), except for an individual paroled for prosecution, for deferred inspection or pending removal proceedings. - vii) Exception: The exception to these requirements is that persons who apply for and meet the criteria for one of the categorical Medical Assistance programs, but do not meet the criteria of citizenship shall receive Medical Assistance benefits for emergency medical care only.
+1101(a)(17), or - 15) A non-citizen who has been paroled into the United States for less than one year under 8 U.S.C. § 1182(d)(5), except for an individual paroled for prosecution, for deferred inspection or pending removal proceedings. - vii) Exception: The exception to these requirements is that persons who apply for and meet the criteria for one of the categorical Medical Assistance programs, but who are not citizens, and are not eligible non-citizens, according to the criteria set forth in 8.100.3.G.1.g, shall receive Medical Assistance benefits for emergency medical care only.
 The rules on confidentiality prevent the Department or eligibility site from reporting to the United States Citizenship and Immigration Services persons who have applied for or are receiving assistance.
 These persons need not select a primary care physician as they are eligible only for emergency medical services.